-Long-term weather patterns (temperature and precipitation) in Switzerland are often correlated with periodic fluctuations in groundwater levels lasting for several years, entailing a regular succession of low and high water situations.
+Long-term weather patterns (temperature and precipitation) in Switzerland are often correlated with periodic, multi-year fluctuations in groundwater levels, as well as regular low- and high-level water situations that can persist over weeks and months.
 Within this general pattern, significant regional differences are the norm.

 Further information